mpatrickthomas/BeSpoked/README.md

 - [x]	Display a list of products
 - [x]	Update a product
 - [x]	Display a list of customers
-- [ ]	Display a list of sales, including the Product, Customer, Date, Price, Salesperson, and Salesperson Commission.
+- [x]	Display a list of sales, including the Product, Customer, Date, Price, Salesperson, and Salesperson Commission.
-- [ ] Filter sales by date range.
+- [x] Filter sales by date range.
-- [ ] Create a sale
+- [x] Create a sale
-- [ ] Display a quarterly salesperson commission report
+- [x] Display a quarterly salesperson commission report
+- [ ] Display a toggle to show the current quarter being shown

 #### Additional Requirements
-- [ ] No duplicate product can be entered.
+- [x] No duplicate product can be entered.
-- [ ] No duplicate salesperson can be entered.
+- [x] No duplicate salesperson can be entered.

 #### Non-functional Requirements
 - [x] Publish the source code to an online source code repository of your choosing.